 (Customizing forms is far easier when you use online intake forms, otherwise you’ll spend hours messing with PDFs or spend a fortune on a designer.)

-If a patient is returning for an additional visit, there’s no need to have them fill out the same intake form again.
-Patients would find that especially irritating.
+If a patient is returning for an additional visit, there’s no need to have them fill out the same intake form again (and again).
+Patients typically find that especially irritating.
 Instead, send a revisit form.

 A revisit form is a supplementary form for current patients.
 This form skips the basic information (because you have it already) and only questions about the medical condition.
 For instance, you might ask “Has your condition responded to your prescribed medication?” or “What is your current weight?”
 This keep the healthcare provider updated without taking too much of the patient’s time.

 Include conditional logic that gives the patient an opportunity to adjust information you already have.
 Ask “Has your contact or billing information changed?”
+(That often happens as of Jan.
+1 of each year, though they can change insurance plans at other times.)
 If they respond “Yes,” fields can appear to enter their new information.

 Add a disclaimer to the bottom of your intake form right above the signature line.
-This helps make your patients aware of what working with your practice entails and smooths over any future disagreements.
+This helps patients be aware of what working with your practice entails, and smooths over any future disagreements.

 “The above information is accurate to the best of my knowledge.
 I authorize [your name or business name here] to bill my insurance provider.
 I understand that I am responsible for any remaining balance.”

-Once you’ve optimized your intake forms, send them in confidence, knowing that you’re doing everything you can to improve the patient experience, expedite patient flow, and provide better care.
+Once you’ve optimized your intake forms, send them in confidence.
+You know you’re doing everything you can to improve the patient experience, expedite patient flow, and provide better care.